-23 Iowa Code § 614.2933.
+23 owa Code § 614.2933.

-- 3) Missing Signatures.
-An abstractor or attorney would likely have no liability to a purchaser or lender for a title defect based on a deed or mortgage that was not joined by all necessary parties, unless that defect is apparent on the face of the instrument.
-An ITG certificate would cover such a loss in most circumstances. - 4) Incompetence, Incapacity or Lack of Authority.
-An abstractor or attorney would likely have no liability to a purchaser or lender for a title defect based on a lack of competency, capacity or legal authority of a party to execute an instrument, unless that defect is apparent on the face of the instrument.
-One of the stated covered risks in an ITG Certificate is for loss or damage caused by such incompetence, incapacity, or lack of authority. - 5) Parties in Possession, Encroachments, Mechanic's Liens.
+- 5) Parties in Possession, Encroachments, Mechanic's Liens.
 ITG may, at its discretion, provide affirmative title coverage to an owner or lender against risks not covered by an abstract or attorney title opinion.
 Some examples include: (1) coverage against rights of parties in possession (unknown tenants, squatters, etc.), (2) coverage against encroachments or other survey matters, or (3) coverage against hidden mechanic's lien claimants. - 6) Legal Defense against Future Claims.
 An ITG certificate provides a defense against future claims.
 The standard form ITG certificate contains provisions for the payment of the legal fees in defense of a claim against the property that is covered under the certificate.
-While lowa is known for its clean real estate titles and the risk of a valid title claim is low, not all claims made against a property are valid.
+While Iowa is known for its clean real estate titles and the risk of a valid title claim is low, not all claims made against a property are valid.
 An owner may have to defend a claim even if the claim is invalid.
 Should ITG provide a legal defense against a claim the ITG certificate covers, the savings associated with the cost of that legal defense alone will greatly exceed the one-time premium.